 The burden of entering all this information in the system must be distributed among the people doing the work and must be supported computationally to minimize the effort required.
 This means that the software environment must be thoroughly interactive so that users can easily enter data and comments.
 The information base should be seeded with basic domain knowledge so that users do not have to enter everything and so that the system is useful from the start.
-As the information space grows, there should be ways for people to restructure it so that its organization and functionality keep pace with its evolving contents and uses.
-DODEs must be extended to support processes of "seeding, evolution and reseeding" [12] of information within communities of practice, rather than being designed based on a view of designers working in isolation with relatively static domain knowledge.
+As the information space grows, there should be ways for people to restructure it so that its organization and functionality keep pace with its evolving contents and uses [Fischer et al. 96].
+DODEs must be extended to support communities of practice, not just isolated designers.

-SUPPORTING LEARNING IN COMMUNITIES Communities of Practice
+2 Supporting Communities of Practice